 What Is Bill C-12?

-The bill was introduced in the context of significant public and political debate about immigration levels, border management, and asylum backlogs at the Immigration and Refugee Board (IRB).
+The bill was introduced in October 2025 in the context of significant public and political debate about immigration levels, border management, and asylum backlogs at the IRB.
+The Government of Canada has stated the new document and intake powers are intended for situations such as fraud, administrative error, public health, public safety or national security, and are not meant to target individuals based on who they are.

 Key Powers: What the Government Can Now Do